material-components/material-components-ios/components/AppBar/README.md

 Step 4: **Inform the App Bar that your view controller's view has loaded**.

-Ideally you will do this after all views have been added to your controller's view in order to ensure that the App Bar's view is above all of your other views.
+Ideally you will do this after all views have been added to your controller's view in order to ensure that the App Bar's Flexible Header is in front of all other views.

 <!--<div class="material-code-render" markdown="1">-->
 #### Objective-C